MicrosoftDocs/defender-docs/defender/threat-intelligence/using-tags.md

     ![Tags Search Save Tags](media/tagsSearchSaveTags.png)

 7. To edit tags, repeat step 3.
-Remove any tags by selecting the ‘X’ at the end of the tag name or add new tags as you did in step 4.
+Remove any tags by selecting the 'X' at the end of the tag name or add new tags as you did in step 4.

 8. Save your changes.